GrigoreMihai/docs-gitbook-cmp/general/profile.md

 * Previous Day's Cost
 * Month to date Cost (Sum costs accrued in the current month)
-*   Cost Trend

-    ( Current Month Cost to date / Previous month costs to same date in previous month)
+* Cost Trend ( Current Month Cost to date / Previous month costs to same date in previous month)
 * Forecasted current month cost

-Email will be sent at 6:00 UTC
+Email will be sent at 6:00 UTC.

 ### API